BatemanOJ/Spike-Filtering-and-Detection/ReadMe.txt

-To run the code "Final Code.py" the following libraries must be installed:
+To run the code "Final Code.py" first you should run the following line to ensure the correct libraries are installed:

-- numpy
-- spicy
-- matplotlib
-- os

-This can be done by using the following command in the command window:

-pip install numpy scipy matplotlib
+pip install -r requirements.txt

 It must also be ensured that the following modules and data set files are in the working directory